vmware/photon/content/en/docs/administration-guide/containers/support_distributed_builds.md

 - Ensure that the NFS server is running
 - Ensure that you have the Kubernetes cluster ready that has access to the NFS server
-- Esure that you have installed Kubernetes package and have `kubeconfig` accessible in the build VM.
+- Ensure that you have installed Kubernetes package and have `kubeconfig` accessible in the build VM.

 ## Triggering Distributed Photon Builds ##